rhithik/lcs--vue-basics/guide/episode-02.md

   - requires a condition or value passed into it as an arguement.

 - **`v-else-if`**
-  - as with vanillaJS conditionals, `else-if` is the optional secondary part of a conditional statement, which Vue has harnessed in its own way.
+  - as with vanilla JS conditionals, `else-if` is the optional secondary part of a conditional statement, which Vue has harnessed in its own way.
   - available in Vue 2.6.0+, provides additional conditional logic sets to potentially be met.
   - can only be used in between a `v-if` and `v-else` statement.
   - requires a condition or value passed into it as an arguement.